tracker1/node-rsa-pem-from-mod-exp/README.md

 node-rsa-pem-from-mod-exp
 =========================

-Create RSA Public Key PEM from Modulus and Exponent value in [node.js](http://nodejs.org/)
+Create RSA Public Key PEM from Modulus and Exponent value in [node.js](http://nodejs.org/).
+There are no dependencies to other modules for use.

 This allows you to use the modulus/exponent values for validating signed value.